ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 DuckDB shines when working with larger than memory datasets.
 It can efficiently query Parquet files directly without loading them into memory first.

-*Tip - Use DuckDB's EXPLAIN command to understand query execution plans and optimize your queries.
-For example, `con.execute("EXPLAIN SELECT * FROM 'sales.csv'")` shows how DuckDB will process your query.*
+*Tip - Use DuckDB's EXPLAIN command to understand query execution plans and optimize your queries.*

 ## Loguru

-**[Loguru](https://github.com/Delgan/loguru) is a tool for adding logging to Python applications** - it's an alternative to the standard library's logging module and structlog.
+**[Loguru](https://github.com/Delgan/loguru) is a logger** - it's an alternative to the standard library's logging module and structlog.
+Loguru builds on top of the Python standard library `logging` module.
+It's not a complete rethinking, but a few tweaks here and there to make logging from Python programs less painful.

-Loguru's central idea is that there is only one `logger`.
-In a great example of the unintuitive value of constraints - having less `logger` objects is actually better than being able to create many.
+A central Loguru idea is that there is only one `logger`.
+This is a great example of the unintuitive value of constraints - having less `logger` objects is actually better than being able to create many.
+Because Loguru builds on top of the Python `logging` module, it's easy to swap in a Loguru logger for a Python standard library `logging.Logger`.

 Let's see how Loguru simplifies logging.
 First, a basic example: